1

 其於兵械尤所重,故云「望敵知吉凶,聞聲效勝負」,百王不易之道也。

-It is especially important for military weapons.
-Therefore it is said: 'Gaze at the enemy to know auspicious and inauspicious; hear the sound to imitate victory and defeat.'
+This is especially important in military affairs.
+Hence, the saying: 'Gaze at the enemy to know auspicious and inauspicious; hear the sound to discern victory and defeat.'
 This is the unchanging way of the hundred kings.

 3